dotnet/AspNetCore.Docs/aspnetcore/fundamentals/minimal-apis/aspnetcore-openapi.md

 ### Using Swagger UI for local ad-hoc testing

 By default, the `Microsoft.AspNetCore.OpenApi` package does not ship with built-in support for visualizing or interacting with the OpenAPI document.
-Popular tools for achieving this kind of thing include Swagger UI and ReDoc and can be integrated in your application in a variety of ways.
+Popular tools for visualizing or interacting with the OpenAPI document include [Swagger UI](https://swagger.io/tools/swaggerhub/) and [ReDoc](https://appsumo.com/products/redoc/).
+Swagger UI and ReDoc can be integrated in your app in a variety of ways.
 Editors like Visual Studio and VS Code offer extensions and built-in experiences for testing against an OpenAPI document.

-The `Swashbuckle.AspNetCore.SwaggerUi` package provides a bundle of Swagger UI's web assets for use in applications.
+The `Swashbuckle.AspNetCore.SwaggerUi` package provides a bundle of Swagger UI's web assets for use in apps.
 This package can be used to render a UI for the generated document.
 To configure this, install the `Swashbuckle.AspNetCore.SwaggerUi` package.

 ### [Visual Studio](#tab/visual-studio)